braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/subscription_groups.md

 # LINE subscription groups

 > There are two subscription states for LINE users: subscribed and unsubscribed.
-LINE can have up to 100 subscription groups per workspace, with each subscription group connected to its own LINE channel.
+LINE can have up to 100 subscription groups per workspace, with each subscription group connected to its own LINE channel.<br><br>This article is part of the LINE beta collection.
+[Return to main page](https://www.braze.com/docs/line/).

 | State | Definition |
 | --- | --- |